 Activate or deploy unless called for in their procedures.

 CERT’s are considered "Good Samaritans" and covered under the Volunteer Protection Act.
 CERT volunteers do not have any authority beyond serving as "Good Samaritan" when helping others.

 When deployed appropriately, however, CERT’s can complement and enhance first-response capability in neighborhoods and workplaces by ensuring the safety of themselves and their families working outward to the neighborhood or office and beyond

 Welcome to the Fire Prevention Division.
 This division operates as part of Evesham Fire-Rescue.
-Captain Carl Bittenbender is the supervisor in charge of the Fire Prevention Division.
-In addition, he maintains the position of Township Fire Marshal/Fire Official and Fire Sub Code Official.
+Deputy Chief Scott Freedman is the supervisor in charge of the Fire Prevention Division.
+In addition, he maintains the position of Evesham Township Fire Marshal/Fire Official and Fire Sub Code Official.